 Our Rambler pair came in the color "Blackened Tortoise", made of TR-90 Grilamid, a type of injection-molded nylon.
 The bows are impressively flexible while the main body of the frame is much less so.
 They're not the sturdiest frames we tested, but they're not terrible.
 However, we have some concerns.

 The Megol nose pads in the pair we tested aren't quite as well-placed as we'd like to see, and make us a bit worried they might come out over years of use and abuse.
 We're also not impressed by the hinges, which are made of plastic, not metal.
 The bows are flexible, which helps take some of the pressure off the hinges when worn on wider heads, but it's not our favorite combination of attributes.

 We've now had these sunglasses for a couple of years, and the hinges repeatedly work themselves loose in a lopsided fashion.
 With just regular use and normal folding and unfolding, the hinges need tightening every few weeks.
 We read numerous reports online of other users encountering the same issue with theirs.
 Perhaps this is more of a nuisance than an actual issue, but it could easily lead to a lost screw and certainly makes us lose some faith in the integrity of these frames.

 Style and Versatility

 The Ramblers offer pretty solid coverage for a pair of non-technical sunnies.
-Their base curve of 6 is a fairly typical shape that very slightly curves around your face, offering more protection than a flat pair without being as stifling as a full wraparound set.
-The Rambler's rounded rectangular lenses measure 57mm wide and 45mm high, which is a medium-large lens.
-The bows don't add a ton of coverage but also don't block your peripheral vision.
+Their base curve of 6 is a fairly typical shape that very slightly curves around the face, offering more protection than a flat pair without being as stifling as a full wraparound set.
+The rounded rectangular lenses measure 57mm wide and 45mm high, which is a medium-large lens.
+The bows don't add a ton of coverage but also don't block peripheral vision.

 — Maggie Brandenburg